Useful Notes / Fonts

 - Carol Twombly (United States, born 1959): During a relatively short career at Adobe, Twombly created Lithos and Trajan, as well as collaborating with Slimbach on Myriad.

-- Hermann Zapf (Germany): Creator of Melior, Optima, Zapf Chancery, Zapfino, and perhaps most famously Palatino, and an early pioneer along with Donald Knuth in digital type design.
-Died in June 2015 at the age of 96.
+- Hermann Zapf (Germany, 1918–2015): Creator of Melior, Optima, Zapf Chancery, Zapfino, and perhaps most famously Palatino, and an early pioneer along with Donald Knuth in digital type design.
+His widow, Gudrun Zapf von Hesse, is a type designer and calligrapher in her own right and recently celebrated her 100th birthday by releasing another font.

-And a few companies (there's a lot more where these came from):
+And a few companies, known as "foundries" after their original work of creating typefaces out of molten metal (there's a lot more where these came from):

 - Bitstream (now part of Monotype) was one of the first foundries to specialize in digital fonts.
 They had a huge library of both original fonts (Charter and Vera were among the first popular free software fonts) and authorized knockoffs.